initc3/ic3-website/content/events/Camps/Blockchain-camp2025.md

 ### CAMP SCHEDULE

-See a draft full and day-by-day agenda below.
-Keep in mind that it is still being finalized.
+See a full and day-by-day agenda below.

 <div style="margin-left:75px;width:auto">